Azure/azure-quickstart-templates/101-api-management-key-vault-create/README.md

 The Template deploys API Management service Developer Tier with integration with Managed Identities.
 Please refer to documentation at aka.ms/apimmsi.

+The template shows how to create an API Management with SSL retrieved from KeyVault using a single click deployment using User Assigned identities.

+With System Assigned identity, associating an API Management with SSL was a two step process.

 It deploys the following components
 - User Assigned Managed Identity
 - KeyVault which is granted access to the Managed Identity